chogyejin/hangman-en/README.md

   - styled components by [emotion](https://emotion.sh/docs/introduction)
 - Get random word

-  - Free random API provied by [API Ninjas](https://api-ninjas.com/api/randomword)
+  - Free random API provided by [API Ninjas](https://api-ninjas.com/api/randomword)
-  - By default API key is exposed in request headers(`x-api-key`), hide my own API key using Next.js's [API Routes](https://nextjs.org/docs/api-routes/introduction)(comes out as `undefined`)
+  - By default API key is exposed in request headers(`x-api-key`), we can hide my own API key using Next.js's [API Routes](https://nextjs.org/docs/api-routes/introduction)

   - Proper nouns are so hard to guess, so check the response and re-request by axios instance`s intercepter.